BerlinSky/athena-template/iterations.md

 ### Developer's Notes
 + The updated template is saved as index.html
++ Learn how to apply accordion with SCSS

 ### Steps to use the iteration
 1. Clone the project